Iron-E/barbar.nvim/README.md

 ### Highlighting

-For the highligh groups, here are the default ones.
+For the highlight groups, here are the default ones.
 Your colorscheme can override them by defining them.

 ```vim